 JEE Advanced: The exam is conducted for admission to undergraduate engineering courses offered by all the India Institutes of Technology (IITs) and Indian School of Mines (ISM), Dhanbad.

-Thus, the basic difference between the exams is they are conducted for admission to different institutes.
+Thus, the basic difference between the exams is that they are conducted for admission to different institutes.

 JEE Main: Candidates should have passed/appearing in class 12th examination or equivalent level of education.
 There is no minimum percentage for appearing in the JEE Main exam but for admission to IIITs, NITs, and CFTIs, candidates should have secured 75% marks (65% for SC/ST) or they must be in the top 20 percentile in class 12th examination.